Disruptor: Smog's heavy toll on health, economic activity (IANS Special)

 By Rohit Vaid

-It is credited for hampering some economic activities in and around north India, especially Delhi-NCR.
+It is discredited for hampering some economic activities in and around north India, especially Delhi-NCR.

 Besides, the phenomenon has been cited by experts to partially lead human capital away from the area.